 Before you jump to a new platform, take a moment to assess your current accounting process.
 A smooth transition begins with understanding exactly what’s working, what’s causing friction, and what your team truly needs to succeed.
 Start by mapping out your existing workflows and identifying any bottlenecks or manual tasks that are eating up valuable time.
 From there, create a list of must-have features, like automated recurring billing or specific CRM integrations.
 Planning the move is critical; it involves cleaning up historical data, setting a timeline, and training your team.
 Properly implementing new accounting software is a project in itself, but a well-executed plan prevents future headaches.

-Setting Up the Right Financial Controls
+Putting the Right Financial Controls in Place

 SaaS businesses operate on a recurring revenue model, which requires a specialized approach to accounting that differs from traditional companies.
 Generic solutions often can’t handle the complexities of subscription billing or ASC 606 revenue recognition rules.
 The key is to build a system with the right financial controls from the start.
 This means choosing software designed for SaaS and establishing clear, documented processes for how you recognize revenue and track key metrics.
 Automating tasks like invoicing and reporting not only saves time but also reduces the risk of human error.
 Strong controls ensure your day-to-day financial management is accurate, compliant, and ready to scale with you.